OtterCadGH/Nternet-Link_for_Ti-nspire/README.V1.md

 ## About This Repository

-**This Repository is a how-to guide associated with a YouTube video project to enable a Ti-Nspire CX (and others) with Chat-GPT utilizing an ESP32C3 and native .LUA app.**
+**This Repository is a how-to guide associated with a YouTube video project to enable a Ti-Nspire CX (and others) with Chat-GPT utilizing an ESP32C3 and native .tns app.**

 - Link to Video: LINK
 - Link for 3D printable Replacement Ti-nspire cx series slide cover: [LINK](https://www.thingiverse.com/thing:7279226)